 When it comes to treating conditions such as herniated discs, spinal stenosis, and sciatica, spinal decompression therapy may be an option for those seeking relief.
-But does insurance cover this type of treatment?
+But does Insurance cover this type of treatment?
 Unfortunately, coverage for spinal decompression therapy varies significantly from one insurance plan to another.
 Here, we look at what you need to know about whether your policy will cover this treatment.

 Does Insurance cover Spinal Decompression in the US?